kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 are reclaimed asynchronously by the resourceclaim controller, so there is a window during which a preemptor has been promised capacity that it does not yet hold.
-This KEP therefore also specifies how the scheduler records and holds that capacity, so that a preemptor is not made to preempt repeatedly.
+This KEP therefore also specifies how the scheduler records and holds that capacity, so that a preemptor is not made to preempt repeatedly and its promised resources are not taken by other pods while being reclaimed.

 Most of this is contained in the `dynamicresources` plugin.
-The one exception is a new optional scheduler framework extension point, `PreemptionSettlingPlugin`, which lets a plugin report that a pod is already waiting for capacity that an earlier preemption freed, so that the preemption logic does not select further victims for it.
+The one exception is a new optional scheduler framework extension point, `PreemptionExtensions`, which notifies plugins when a preemption candidate is selected or cleared and lets a plugin report whether resources freed by an earlier preemption are still being reclaimed.

 ## Motivation
 Acquisition and allocation of specialized hardware (e.g., GPUs and TPUs) is a primary operational concern for